 "The transferability of credits earned at Christian Life College is at the discretion of an institution to which you may seek to transfer.
 Acceptance of degrees earned in any Christian Life College degree program is also at the discretion of the institution to which you may seek to transfer.
 If Christian Life College credits or degrees are not accepted at the institution to which you seek to transfer, you may be required to repeat some or all of your coursework at that institution.
 For this reason you should make certain that attendance at Christian Life College will meet your educational goals.
-This may include contacting an institution to which you may seek to transfer after attending Christian Life College to determine if your credits or degree will transfer."
+This may include contacting an institution to which you may seek to transfer."